-What is the format of “A History Mystery”?
+What Is the Format of “a History Mystery”?

 The program starts off classroom-style with some context from a staff member: “Why is the Old North Church famous?” and “What was happening in Boston during the time period?”
 From there, the guide is mainly a facilitator for the discussion while the students take the lead hunting for clues: they look at some written “evidence” and weigh whether it’s helpful or not, then explore the historic site and make their way to Copp’s Hill Burying Ground to look for other hints.
-Afterwards, they return to go over all the clues they found and try to reach a conclusion.
+Afterward, they return to go over all the clues they found and try to reach a conclusion.

 How can educators prepare in the classroom before visiting Old North for “A History Mystery”?

 I think one of the best ways to prepare is for teachers to go over what to expect during their visit.
-The concepts we discuss during the program can be a little confusing for those students who don’t have much experience with churches, or the American Revolution for that matter.
-Going over some of the vocabulary ahead of time, like “steeple”, “redcoat”, “militia”, or “sexton” can really help students focus on analyzing the mystery rather than spending time trying to play catch-up with the terminology.
+The concepts we discuss during the program can be a little confusing for those students who don’t have much experience with churches or the American Revolution for that matter.
+Going over some of the vocabularies ahead of time, like “steeple”, “redcoat”, “militia”, or “sexton” can really help students focus on analyzing the mystery rather than spending time trying to play catch-up with the terminology.
 And of course, a quick overview of the history of the American Revolution (or a recap, if the class covered the topic earlier in the year) always helps.

 What makes this a great student experience?

 I think the most enjoyable part for students is that it’s an actual mystery.
-The fact that historians don’t technically know even today adds a lot of intrigue when revealed at the end of the program, and they really enjoy formulating a “theory” and trying to find proof.
+The fact that historians don’t technically know even today adds a lot of intrigues when revealed at the end of the program, and they really enjoy formulating a “theory” and trying to find proof.
 One of my favorite anecdotes is when I had a group that was entirely certain it was Newman instead of Pulling, and when I added the possibility of it being both of them, there was visibly a collective “a-ha!” moment—a whole new possibility had opened up that they hadn’t considered.
 Virtually every group is still debating when they leave the site, but this one seemed particularly drawn in, and one student said they were going to keep working to finally solve the mystery one day.

 How does “A History Mystery” help students solidify other skills and learnings outside of the history of Old North and Paul Revere’s Ride?

 Because they have to gather evidence and debate on an issue that (unbeknownst to them in the beginning) does not have a concrete answer, it requires a lot of reasoning and analyzing skills—they have to determine what a particular account is saying, weigh that evidence, and try to draw conclusions.
 It’s also an insight into history itself, that historians can only work with the evidence they have and can’t make up stories, even if they think they’re probably correct.
-One other skill they get from this program that I like to emphasize is practice at seeing both sides of an argument; even the die-hard Newman advocates within a group eventually see that there’s a very strong possibility that Pulling was involved with just a little nudge from their classmates or the guide, and despite their original certainty it’s oddly rewarding to see them doubt themselves as the program goes on.
+One other skill they get from this program that I like to emphasize is the practice of seeing both sides of an argument; even the die-hard Newman advocates within a group eventually see that there’s a very strong possibility that Pulling was involved with just a little nudge from their classmates or the guide, and despite their original certainty it’s oddly rewarding to see them doubt themselves as the program goes on.
 And when we point out that today we still don’t know for sure, I think students leave with another useful lesson: support your argument with facts but also keep your mind open to other possibilities.

 Grade Level: 3rd to 5th grade